 And again, let me draw your attention that the LEN function counts absolutely everything including letters, numbers, spaces, commas, quotes, apostrophes, and so on:

 Note.
 When copying a formula down the column, be sure to use a relative cell reference like

 LEN($A1) that fixes only the column, so that your Len formula will properly adjust for the new location.
 For more information, please check out Using absolute and relative cell references in Excel.

 Count a total number of characters in several cells

 The most obvious way to get the total number of characters in several cells is add up a few LEN functions, for example:

 Or, use the SUM function to total the character counts returned by LEN formulas:

 Either way, the formula counts the characters in each of the specified cells and returns the total string length:

 This approach is undoubtedly easy-to-understand and easy-to-use, but it's not the best way to count characters in a range consisting of, say, 100 or 1000 cells.
-In this case, you'd better use the SUM and LEN functions in an array formula, and I will show you an example in our next article.
+In this case, you'd better use the SUMPRODUCT and LEN functions together like shown in this example.

 When working with big worksheets, a common problem is leading or trailing spaces, i.e. extra spaces at the beginning or at the end of the items.
 You would hardly notice them on the sheet, but after you've faced them a couple of times, you learn to beware of them.